SCOPE: Structured Prototype-Guided Adaptation for EEG Foundation Models with Limited Labels: Experiments

 \subsection{Sensitivity Analysis}

-We analyze the sensitivity of \emph{ProAdapter} to the adapter depth and the confidence threshold $\rho$ for selecting pseudo-labeled samples on ISRUC, using \emph{CSBrain} and \emph{CodeBrain} as representative backbones of different architectures.
+We analyze the sensitivity of the core design choices on ISRUC, using \emph{CSBrain} and \emph{CodeBrain} as representative backbones.

-\textbf{1) Sensitivity to \emph{ProAdapter} Depth.} Figure~\ref{fig:depth} analyzes the sensitivity of \emph{ProAdapter} to the adapter depth $L$, where adapters are inserted into the last $L$ layers of the backbone.
+\textbf{1) Sensitivity to \emph{ProAdapter} Depth.} Figure~\ref{fig:sen}(a) analyzes the sensitivity of \emph{ProAdapter} to the adapter depth $L$.
 Performance exhibits a non-monotonic trend as $L$ increases, first improving, then saturating, and potentially degrading as adaptation becomes deeper.
 The deeper Transformer-based \emph{CSBrain} (12 layers) exhibits sharper degradation under excessive adaptation, whereas the shallower SSM-based \emph{CodeBrain} (8 layers) remains more robust.
-To balance performance and efficiency, we adopt a unified adapter depth of three layers across all backbones and tasks.
+We adopt a unified adapter depth of three layers.

+\begin{takeawaybox} \textit{\textbf{Takeaway 2:}} The optimal shallow adapter depth is consistent with our CKA analysis in \ref{fig:intro}(D), suggesting that preserving lower and middle representations while adapting task-specific top layers better balances knowledge retention and task specialization. \end{takeawaybox}

 \textbf{2) Sensitivity to Confidence Threshold.} We analyze the sensitivity to the confidence threshold $\rho$, where only unlabeled samples with confidence greater than $\rho$ are included for adaptation.
-Figure~\ref{fig:conf} shows that both models exhibit a clear trade-off: low thresholds admit noise and degrade performance, whereas overly high thresholds restrict supervision to only easy samples and reduce data coverage.
-Based on this, we set $\rho = 0.5$ for all backbones and tasks.
+Figure~\ref{fig:sen}(b) shows that both models exhibit a clear trade-off: low thresholds admit noise and degrade performance, whereas overly high thresholds restrict supervision to only easy samples and reduce data coverage.